OData/RESTier/docs/server/method-authorization.md

 Return `true`, and processing continues normally.
 Return `false`, and RESTier returns a 403 Unauthorized to the client.

 ## Convention-Based Authorization
-Users can control if one of the four submit operations is allowed on some entity set or action by putting some `protected internal` methods into the `Api` class.
-The method signatures must exactly match the following examples.
+Users can control if one of the four submit operations is allowed on some EntitySet or Action by putting some `protected internal` methods into the `Api` class.
 The method name must conform to the convention `Can{Operation}{TargetName}`.

 <table style="width: 100%;">
     <tr>